Hasan-codeislife/Reademe-Test/README.md

 ### bSecure Checkout
 1. Add ``pod 'BSecureCheckout`` in your podfile and run ``pod install``.
-2. Once your user is ready for checkout (presses the checkout with bSecure button) call your custom integration bSecure create order API-request.
+2. Once your user is ready for checkout (presses the checkout with bSecure button) call your custom integration bSecure create order API.
 3. In the response of this api, you will get the `order_reference` number which is required to launch the SDK.
 4. Once you have acquired a order reference number you can call ``BSecureManager.shared.initialize(viewController: UIViewController, googleMapKey: String, orderRef: String, delegate: BSecureCheckout.BSecureManagerDelegate)``